airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ### errors

 *Array* *nullable*.
 RESTful web services indicates errors using the HTTP status codes.
-In addition, whenever appropriate, the error is also be returned using the error fields.
+In addition, whenever appropriate, the error can also be returned using the error fields.
 Error is an array of error messages.
 If there are no errors then error is null.
 Example: